remybach/jQuery.superLabels/README.md

 ☨ Uses the easing plugin if available.

+## SHOW ME TEH DEMO

+See [my Get In Touch page](http://remy.bach.me.uk/get-in-touch/) for a work-in-progress demo.

 ## Usage

 You need to make sure that the element containing both the field and the label has `position:relative;`.
 Other than that, the plugin should have enough flexibility to handle most of your needs.